Last updated April 2018

 Raspberries – choose a mix of summer and autumn-fruiting raspberries for a long cropping season.

-Blueberries (Vaccinium corymbosum), available from Crocus and Thompson & Morgan take about 6 years to produce a good crop, and two or more shrubs increase pollination.
+Blueberries (Vaccinium corymbosum), available from Thompson & Morgan take about 6 years to produce a good crop, and two or more shrubs increase pollination.
 Hardy in zones 4-7.
 These acid-loving plants need lime-free soil or potting compost, and benefit from acid plant fertiliser.

 Dessert grapes – outdoor types are hardy in zones 9-10 and sheltered spots in zone 8.
 More choice of varieties if you have an unheated or heated greenhouse.